- What is dental implant?

 Caring for your dental implants is the same as caring for your natural teeth.
 Simply brush and floss your implants as you would any other tooth and keep your regular dental cleanings.
 The good news is that dental implants don’t develop cavities like natural teeth do because they are metal-based.
 Of course, you still need to clean your implants because you can lose bone around them if you fail to upkeep proper hygiene.

-If you’re looking for dental implants in or around San Clemente, be sure to give as call us at (949) 481-2540 or book online today.
-Our dentist, Dr. Jazayeri, will examine your X-rays to see if you’re a good candidate for dental implants.
-He will review treatment options to help you reach your goals.
-Call us today to see how implants can change the way you eat, talk and look.
+If you are in need of dental implants and reside near San Clemente, be sure to give us a call first.
+You can schedule your complimentary implant consultation at (949) 481-2540 or book online today.
+Our dentist, Dr. Jazayeri, will examine your X-rays and CT scan to see if you’re a good candidate for implants.
+We will review different treatment options to help you reach your goals.
+We will also discuss treatment costs and timeline so you know exactly what to expect.
+Don’t wait any longer, give us a call today to learn more about dental implants and see how they can change the way you eat, talk and look.

-To learn about other dental implant treatments, click on the following links:
+To learn more about related topics, click on the following links: